elementary-221b/baker-street/_posts/2024-09-23-linux-projects.markdown

 ---

 ## 6. Tailscale VPN: The Hidden Passage
+**The Deduction:** A zero-config mesh VPN.
+It creates a private, encrypted "WireGuard" network between your devices, allowing you to access your home lab from the depths of a remote moor without exposing ports to the public internet.

 A detective needs a way to enter their home base securely from anywhere in the world.
 Tailscale creates a "mesh" network—a secret tunnel that even the Yard couldn't find.
 ![zero-trust]({{site.baseurl}}/assets/img/zero-trust.jpeg)